The Climbing Hangar

 Make Liverpool are a community interest company providing studio space to independent and startup businesses (artists, musicians and commercial companies).

-After moving to new 18,000 sq. ft premises, they approached Low Carbon Eco-Innovatory for energy management and renewable technology advice.
+After moving to new 18,000 square foot premises, they approached Low Carbon Eco-Innovatory for energy management and renewable technology advice.

 Make Liverpool have now received a complete set of CAD drawings (plan, elevations) for passive building design.